PolomskiBartlomiej/java-bytecode-invokespecial/README.md

 initially are symbolic.
 To resolve a symbolic reference, the JVM locates the method being referred to symbolically and replaces the symbolic reference with a direct reference.
-A direct reference, such as a pointer or offset, allows the virtual machine to invoke the method more quickly if the reference is ever used again in the future.
+A direct reference, such as a pointer or offset, allows the invoke.virtual machine to invoke the method more quickly if the reference is ever used again in the future.